-This month's topics are Chemical Fume Hoods and Chemical Storage Cabinets.
+This month's topic is Chemical Fume Hoods

 Chemical Fume Hoods

 Chemical fume hoods provide protection from vapors, splashes, and impacts caused by chemicals and their reactions.
 However, fume hoods do not completely eliminate the hazards, they must be used correctly to minimize the chance of exposure.